KenKundert/avendesora/README.rst

     Returns the value of a particular account attribute given a user-oriented string that describes the desired attribute.
-The value requested must be a scalar value, meaning that you must individually request members of arrays or dictionary attibutes.
+The value requested must be a scalar value, meaning that you must individually request members of arrays or dictionary attributes.
 Here are some examples that demonstrate the various ways of accessing the various kinds of attributes:

     .. code-block:: python